 Warner Bros.
 Pictures released Casablanca to theaters on January 23, 1943; grossing $10.5M worldwide.
 Michael Curtiz directed the noir classic which starred Humphrey Bogart, Ingrid Bergman, and Paul Henreid .

-Rick Blaine, played by Humphrey Bogart, is a cynical American expatriate who runs an upscale nightclub and gambling den in Morocan city of Casablanca in 1941.
+Rick Blaine is an American expatriate who runs an upscale nightclub/gambling den in Casablanca, Morocco in 1941.
 “Rick’s Café Américain” attracts a mixed clientele, but mostly it attracts refugees desperate to reach the still neutral United States; and those who are willing to prey on those who have little hope.
 Petty crook Ugarte, played by Peter Lorre, is one such predator.
-Ugarte shows up to the Cafe and asks Rick to hide two “letters of transit” that were obtained from two murdered German couriers.
+Ugarte shows up to the Cafe and asks Rick to hide two letters of transit.
+The letters were obtained from two murdered German couriers.

 The papers, the magufin in the film, allow the bearer to travel around German-controlled Europe and to neutral Portugal.
 The letters of transit are priceless, and men, obviously, will kill for them.
 Rick agrees to temporarily hide the letters, but before Ugarte can sell them.
 That night, the local police, under the command of Vichy Captain Louis Renault, arrest him.
 We ultimately find out that Ugarte dies in custody without revealing that he had entrusted the letters to Rick.